Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Take a stroll through the old historical centre of Sarajevo, Bascarsija.
 Dating back to the 15th century, this maze of narrow streets is packed with local artisans, tiny shops and cafes.

-We stopped to soak up the atmosphere and took the opportunity to sample a couple of local dishes.
-For the main course, we tried Cepavi, a naan-type bread filled with small sausages, sour cream and fried onions.
-For dessert, Tufahije and coffee.
+We stopped to soak up the atmosphere and sampled a couple of local dishes.
+For the main course, we tried Cepavi, a naan-type bread filled with small sausages, sour cream, and fried onions.
+For dessert, we had Tufahije and coffee.

 The Bosnian coffee was very bitter — presumably an acquired taste.
 But the Tufahije, a poached apple stuffed with a walnut filling, was delicious.